I’m a roadie now!

 As many of you know, life interrupted my training this year, but ALC is a cause so close to my heart that I didn’t want to let that stop me from joining.
 Roadies are an essential part of making this event happen - and they fundraise too!
 Your donations will still support the same life-saving services offered by the Los Angeles LGBT Center and the San Francisco AIDS Foundation.

 When I began training in 2017, I wasn’t a cyclist.
 The idea of our first ride, just 8 miles, felt daunting.
 But by June of 2018, I was riding nearly 100 miles a day when I traveled from San Francisco to LA with over 3,000 other cyclists and roadies.
 Why do something that crazy?
 Because together, we raised 16.6 million dollars for AIDS/LifeCycle.

-Last year, I set a goal of $5,000 - money that supports life-saving services offered by the Los Angeles LGBT Center as well as the San Francisco AIDS Foundation.
+Last year, I set a goal of $5,000.
 I recorded a holiday album with composer Andrew Scott Bell and we raised over $3,000 of that by Christmas!
 By the time I crossed that finish line, I had raised $7,000.
-This year, I want to top that.
-Together, you can help me raise $10,000 to make HIV/AIDS a thing of the past.
+This year, we released new holiday tracks and got well over the $1,000 mark.
+But I want to top that.
+Together, you can help me cross that $5,000 mark by June 1st… and help make HIV/AIDS a thing of the past.